chuckstack/chuckstack.github.io/src-ls/stack-faq.md

   - make the right data available to the right role
   - help make the role easier to execute
   - help prevent mistakes
+- Need to create AI 'tools' quickly, simply and easily
+- Need to create simple workflows where neural networks make judgements and dispatch execution to simple tools

+Most organizations do not have complex BPMN-style workflows.
+A large percentage (say 70% to 90%) of operations execute a long a defined [happy path](./terminology.md#happy-path).
+The  task is simply 'follow the work instructions' and look for any scenarios the fall out of the happy path.
+If a scenario falls out of the happy path, follow the work instructions that define the error, exception or edge case scenario.
+If there are no work instructions, ask a human.

 Problem with Agentic frameworks:

-- Too hard for an everyday person to reason about
+- They are too hard for an everyday person to reason about
 - The complexity of coding modern agentic systems is prohibitively expensive
-- Agentic frameworks are the wrong tool for the problem/need.
+- Agentic frameworks are the wrong tool for the problem/need as described above

-A better way to think about the needs of AI in a typical chuck-stack organization:

-- p

 ## What about chuck-stack Revenue?